NREL/rdtools/README.md

 RdTools is a set of Python tools for analysis of photovoltaic data.
 In particular, PV production data is evaluated over several years to obtain rates of performance degradation over time.
-Rdtools can handle both high frequency (hourly or better) or low frequency (daily, weekly, etc.) datasets.
+RdTools can handle both high frequency (hourly or better) or low frequency (daily, weekly, etc.) datasets.
 Best results are obtained with higher frequency data.